EconometricInstitute/feb22012-programming-website/data/week6/8-packages-libraries-maven.md

 ### Reading Spreadsheet
 In order to read data from an `xlsx` file, we can pass a `InputStream` object to the constructor of the `XSSFWorkbook` class.
-While there is also a constructor in `XSSFWorkbook` that accepts a file directly, any modification to cells are immediately written, and you fail to correctly close the `Workbook` resource, all data in your spreadsheet may be lost.
+While there is also a constructor in `XSSFWorkbook` that accepts a file directly, any modification to cells are immediately written, and if you fail to correctly close the `Workbook` resource, all data in your spreadsheet may be lost.
 By using an `InputStream` instead, you protect yourself from this potential harmful behavior of Apache POI.
 The following example code opens the spreadsheet stored in file `readthis.xlsx`, obtains the first sheet in the workbook, and iterates over all rows and cells of that sheet: